-The Board of Directors has set up sub-committees to assist in studying and screening the works according to necessity, particularly in the case where it requires neutrality to make decisions.
+The Board of Directors has set up sub-committees to assist in studying and screening the works according to necessity, particularly in the case where it requires neutrality to make

+The Company encourages women in leadership, having decisions.
 The Board of Directors also clearly prescribes charters of sub-committees, duties, responsibilities, and working procedure.

 The Nomination, Compensation and Corporate Governance Committee is responsible to seek for person having eligible qualification and skill fulfillment, gender, proficiency and specialization to align with the Board of Directors' structure and business strategies.
+Please refer to "Report of the Nomination, Compensation and Corporate Governance Committee" chapter.